 In his hour of pain and weakness, the apostle Paul cried out to God.
 He wished his “thorn in the flesh” would leave him.
 Then the risen Jesus said to him, “My grace is sufficient for thee: for my strength is made perfect in weakness.”
 (2 Cor.
-12:9, KJV) Paul was Christ’s star witness, His spokesman for His Gospel, His keyman.
-To our human wisdom, our Lord Jesus should have healed Paul’s ailment.
+12:9, KJV) Paul was Christ’s star witness, His spokesman for His gospel, and His keyman.
+In our human wisdom, our Lord Jesus should have healed Paul’s ailment.
 But paraphrasing Christ, He said to him: “I allowed your struggles and pains since I cannot work with a strong and self-confident disciple.”
-Our Lord’s “come-to-Me” teaching got its full exposition here. (cf. Matt.
+Our Lord’s “come-to-me” teaching was fully explained here. (cf. Matt.
 11:28) We must have a complete dependence on Christ’s lordship since His “grace is sufficient for thee.”

 What great truth is it that God cannot work with a man who doesn’t have a weakness, a thorn in the flesh?
 When He appointed Moses as leader of the Israelites, “Moses pleaded with the LORD, ‘O Lord, I’m not very good with words.
 I never have been, and I’m not now, even though you have spoken to me.
 I get tongue-tied, and my words get tangled.’”
 (Ex.
-4:10, NLT) The New Testament also recorded Christ’s core group in His earthly ministry comprising fishermen and the ignorant Galileans or the “uneducated and untrained men,” as noted in Acts 4:13.
-God just used the dust of the ground in forming Adam’s lifeless body that has multiplied into the 7.7 billion inhabiting earth today.
-God has no problems with the weak man to serve Him but with the strong one who’s confident and more arrogant.
+4:10, NLT) The New Testament also recorded Christ’s core group in His earthly ministry, which comprised fishermen and the ignorant Galileans, or “uneducated and untrained men,” as noted in Acts 4:13.
+God just used the dust of the ground to form Adam’s lifeless body, which has multiplied into the 7.7 billion people inhabiting the earth today.
+God has no problems with the weak man serving Him, but with the strong one who’s confident and more arrogant.

-What about the airs of the antediluvian people during the time of Noah or the sodomized aplomb of the neighbors of Lot before God hammered them all with fire from heaven?
+What about the attitudes of the antediluvian people during the time of Noah or the sodomized aplomb of the neighbors of Lot before God hammered them all with fire from heaven?

 Christ is our only Source of strength.
 He said, “My grace is sufficient for thee.”

 If we want to know and serve God, we need to experience a sense of brokenness first.
-To understand better this feel of nothingness, read these words from Mr. Chee Tat Ng, Singapore’s richest man who turned to Jesus Christ for a sense of joy, hope, and completeness:
+To better understand this feeling of nothingness, read these words from Mr. Chee Tat Ng, Singapore’s richest man, who turned to Jesus Christ for a sense of joy, hope, and completeness:

 “Well, what I have discovered is that all of us are broken.
 We all have a missing piece.
 And for me I discovered that that missing piece is God through Jesus Christ.
 I was always in search of a better life, a better purpose, a better me, a better everything.
 But I was just looking at the wrong things.
 But when I realized that there is no better me or better things without Jesus, then it all snapped in place.
 Maybe we have to look deeper.
 I treasure that (my faith) more than anything.
 I just wish for everyone to have that PEACE and JOY.
 It sure beats a lot of money and material things that you may have.
 It starts with accepting that you are broken and that there is a missing piece.
 And, for me, personally, that missing piece is our Lord Jesus Christ.”
 1

-The psalmist has a divine viewpoint of this missing link to life’s meaning.
+The psalmist has a divine viewpoint on this missing link to life’s meaning.
 “For You do not delight in sacrifice, otherwise I would give it; You are not pleased with burnt offering.
 The sacrifices of God are a broken spirit; A broken and a contrite heart, O God, You will not despise.”
 (Ps.
-51:16-17) It means God does not need your success stories or your capabilities to buy Bibles and build churches.
-He does not need your sacrifices either; He is not “pleased with burnt offering,” your cash for the church and other good works.
-He needs one who has a broken heart to know and serve Him; one who cries unto God day and night because he thought of God as his everything—his life!
+51:16-17) This means God does not need your success stories or your capabilities to buy Bibles and build churches.
+He does not need your sacrifices either; He is not “pleased with burnt offering,” your cash for the church, and other good works.
+He requires someone with a broken heart to know and serve Him—someone who cries out to God day and night because he considers God to be his everything—his life!

-Once we realize we are weak because of sin—because we don’t have the power to block the inroads of sin into our unholy heart—we would then comprehend our unworthiness to come before God.
+Once we realize we are weak because of sin—because we don’t have the power to block the inroads of sin into our unholy heart—we will then comprehend our unworthiness to come before God.
 The diseases that come along with aging continue to warn our souls of the impending death lurking around the corner.
-This realization gets our souls shaking in fear spiritually.
+This realization causes spiritual shaking in our souls.
 Our coming death sums up our weak bottom before God.
-Thus, we need a real source of strength that is not from this world and that source is Jesus Christ, for He said, “My grace is sufficient for thee.”
+Thus, we need a genuine source of strength that is not from this world, and that source is Jesus Christ, for He said, “My grace is sufficient for thee.”

 The Experience of Christ’s Strength